johnnovak/gridmonger-site/source/themes.rst

 e.g. in regular dungeon themes colour #2 is always a reddish colour, #3 a bright red/orange, #4 a yellowish one, and so on.
 This makes it a bit easier to switch themes in the middle of a mapping session.
-A few themes even include custom variations that don't conform to these conventions (e.g. ``Darkest Heart Alt``).
+A few themes even include variations that don't conform to these conventions (e.g. ``Darkest Heart Alt``).